Total Drama: Revenge of the Island: Reception

-Total Drama: Revenge of the Island has received generally positive reviews, despite attracting some criticism for its shorter length in comparison to the previous seasons and the supposed character derailment of the host Chris McLean.
+Total Drama: Revenge of the Island has received generally positive reviews, despite attracting some criticism for its shorter length in comparison to the previous seasons and the supposed flanderization of the host Chris McLean.
 In the United States, over 3.3 million people have viewed the season, with over 51% growth over last year, making Total Drama: Revenge of the Island the #1 telecast of the year for Cartoon Network.
 Tom McGillis said in a 2012 interview that both Total Drama: Revenge of the Island and Total Drama Island are the highest rated seasons of the series.
 This season has been viewed in over 100 countries, worldwide.

-On Rotten Tomatoes, the season has a 73% rating.
-On Metacritic, the season currently holds a 7.3, which indicates "generally favorable reviews".

 Media

 Madman Entertainment released Season 4 of Total Drama on October 8, 2014, on a Region 4 DVD.